 Asymmetric 2-Post Car Lift

-Asymmetric lifts require you to position 30 percent of the vehicle’s length past the post and the remaining 70 percent past the rear.
-The 30/70 weight distribution is ideal for four-wheel drive (FWD) vehicles, which have most of their weight in the front.
+- Efficient vehicle positioning.
+Asymmetric lifts require positioning approximately 30 percent of the vehicle's length past the posts and the remaining 70 percent past the rear.
+This weight distribution is ideal for front-wheel drive (FWD) vehicles with most of their weight in the front.

 Regardless of what kind of lift you pick, remember to always follow standard lift loading and lifting procedures to reduce the risks of accidents.

 If you’re still unsure of which two-post car lift to get, JMC Automotive Equipment can help you make the right choice.
 Our experts will ask for more details about your equipment needs, so we can help you choose the best garage lift for you.